Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Hermitian Matrix Model

 where $b_{i} = \sqrt{\tau_{i+1}\tau_{i-1}/\tau_i^2}$ and $\left( L^{2 k} \right )_{s}$ denotes the skew-symmetric part of the matrix $L^{2k}$ (see e.g. \cite{adler}).
 The solution of interest is specified by the initial conditions $ b_i(\mathbf{0}) = \sqrt{n}$ obtained via a direct calculation of Gaussian integrals for the quantities $\tau_n(\mathbf{0}) = (2\pi)^{n/2}\prod_{j=1}^n j!/n!\;$.
 We note that the Lax matrix of the type~\eqref{laxmat}, originally considered in~\cite{kac}, and more recently in~\cite{ercolani1}, corresponds to a reduction of the even Toda hierarchy known as Volterra hierarchy.
-Incidentally, we mention that the model with odd nonlinearities is different from the present case and its relation with the Toda hierarchy has been considered in~\cite{ercolani2}.
-We observe that the hierarchy \eqref{eqTodaHierarchy} can be written in the form \be \der{B_n}{t_{2k}} = B_n (V^{(2k)}_{n+1} - V^{(2k)}_{n-1}) \quad k=1,2,\dots \ee where $B_{n} = b_{n}^{2}$ and $V^{(2k)}_{n}$ are suitable functions of the variables $B_{n}$.
-For instance, the first three non-trivial flows are given by
+The description of the Volterra hierarchy in terms of the matrix resolvent, its $\tau$ structure and application to ribbon graphs and Hodge integrals has been recently studied in~\cite{Yang}.
+Incidentally, we also mention that the model with odd nonlinearities is different from the present case and its relation with the Toda hierarchy has been considered in~\cite{ercolani2}.

+Writing the equations of the hierarchy \eqref{eqTodaHierarchy} in terms of lattice variables $b_{n}$ we have \be \der{b_n}{t_{2k}} = \frac{b_n}{2}\biggl(b_{n+1}(L^{2k-1})_{n+1, n+2}- b_{n-1} (L^{2k-1})_{n-1,n}\biggr). \ee Introducing the notation $B_n = b_n^2$ and $V^{(2k)}_n = b_n (L^{2k-1})_{n, n+1}$ and multiplying both sides by $b_{n}$, the above equation~(\ref{bneq}) reads as follows \be \der{B_n}{t_{2k}} = B_n (V^{(2k)}_{n+1} - V^{(2k)}_{n-1}) \quad k=1,2,\dots \ee One can simply prove by induction that $V^{(2k)}_n$ is a linear combination of products of the variable $B_n$ evaluated at different points on the lattice.
+For instance, for the first three non-trivial flows we have